ymoslem/MT-Preparation/README.md

 target_train_value = '--input='+train_target_file_tok+' --model_prefix=target --vocab_size='+str(target_vocab_size)+' --hard_vocab_limit=false --model_type=bpe'
 ```

 Optionally, you can add [more options](https://github.com/google/sentencepiece/blob/master/doc/options.md) like `--split_digits=true` to split all digits (0-9) into separate pieces, or `--byte_fallback=true` to decompose unknown pieces into UTF-8 byte pieces, which might help avoid out of vocaublary tokens.

+**Notes for big corpora:**

-You can also use `--train_extremely_large_corpus=true` for a big corpus to avoid memory issues.
+* You can use `--train_extremely_large_corpus=true` for a big corpus to avoid memory issues.

-**2. Subword**
+* The default SentencePiece value for `--input_sentence_size` is 0, i.e. the whole corpus.
+You can change it to a value between 1 and 10 million sentences, which will be enough for creating a good SentencePiece model.
+* When the value of `--input_sentence_size` is less than the size of the corpus, it is recommended to set `--shuffle_input_sentence=true` to make your sample representive to the distribution of your data.
+* The default SentencePiece value for `--vocab_size` is 8,000.
+You can go for a higher value between 30,000 and 50,000, and up to 100,000 for a big corpus.
+Still, note that smaller values will encourage the model to make more splits on words, which might be better in the case of a multilingual model if the languages share the alphabet.

+### 2. Subword

 In this step, you use the models you created in the previous step to subword your source and target Machine Translation files.
 You have to apply the same step on the source files to be translated later with the Machine Translation model.